lundaw/cloudnative-katacoda/hsn-k8s-intro/step5.md

     except KeyError:
         pass
     logger.info(f"Deleting: {name}.
 There are {len(pods)} pods.")

 </pre>

 ## Running the operator
-Now that Kopf is ready to use, you can start the operator with `kopf run -n default --standalone kopf_example.py`{{execute}} and start working with pods such as creating, modifying, etc. The operator will now run in the terminal window until you exit with <kbd>ctrl</kbd>+<kbd>c</kbd>.
+Now that Kopf is ready to use, you can start the operator with `kopf run --namespace default --standalone kopf_example.py`{{execute}} and start working with pods such as creating, modifying, etc. The operator will now run in the terminal window until you exit with <kbd>ctrl</kbd>+<kbd>c</kbd>.

 For example you can go ahead and open an another terminal and delete the previously created deployment with `kubectl delete deployment hello-node`{{execute T2}}.